-Graduation exercises are held at the end of spring term for all students who have completed degree or diploma requirements since the last graduation.
+Graduation exercises are held at the end of the fall and spring semesters for all students who have completed degree or diploma requirements since the last graduation.
 Prospective graduates must request a graduation clearance by submitting an "Application for Graduation" form to the Registration and Student Records Services Division.
 The deadline for submitting this application is the last day of registration of the term in which the student will complete the requirements for the degree, diploma, or certificate.